 Frequently Asked Questions

-In practice, most of our customers re-treat with BioStat at 6 month or 12 month intervals.
-We re-test high-touch surfaces at periodic intervals to gauge how your cleaning practices and facility traffic patterns impacts the performance level, and recommend extending or decreasing treatment intervals based upon objective criteria.
+In practice, most of our customers in high-touch applications re-treat with BioStat at 6 month or 12 month intervals.
+We can re-test high-touch surfaces at periodic intervals to gauge how your cleaning practices and facility traffic patterns impacts the performance level, and recommend extending or decreasing treatment intervals based upon objective criteria.

 - Double down and enhance your current cleaning efforts.
 While certainly an important step that shouldn’t be discouraged, increased labor and chemical costs don’t necessarily protect you from contamination residing in hidden spaces.
 You simply can’t reach harmful microorganisms with enhanced manual cleaning despite your best efforts.
 And if you’re dealing with microorganisms that are easily aerosolized, your job is next to impossible.
 Your time and money is too valuable to waste with an ineffective method.